- 3 cups (18 ounces) semisweet chocolate chips

 - 1 tablespoon vanilla extract

-- Optional coatings: chocolate sprinkles, Dutch-processed cocoa, espresso powder and cocoa nibs
+- Optional coatings: Chocolate sprinkles, Dutch-processed cocoa, espresso powder and cacao nibs

 - 1. In a microwave, melt chocolate chips and milk; stir until smooth.
 Stir in vanilla.
 Refrigerate, covered, 2 hours or until firm enough to roll.

 - 2. Shape into 1-in. balls.
 Roll in coatings as desired.